redpanda-data/kminion/README.md

 - Burrow supports multiple Kafka clusters, Kafka Minion is designed to be deployed once for each kafka cluster
 - Kafka Minion is more lightweight and less complex because it does not offer such lag evaluation or multiple cluster support
 - Kafka Minion offers different/additional metrics and labels which aren't offered by Burrow and vice versa
+- Kafka Minion does not support consumer groups which still commit to Zookeeper, therefore it doesn't has any Zookeeper dependencies while Burrow supports those